mongodb/docs/source/includes/aggregation-pipeline-introduction.rst

 - An aggregation pipeline can return results for groups of documents.
   For example, return the total, average, maximum, and minimum values.

-Starting in MongoDB 4.2, you can update documents with an aggregation pipeline if you use the stages shown in :doc:`/tutorial/update-documents-with-aggregation-pipeline`.
+You can update documents with an aggregation pipeline if you use the stages shown in :ref:`updates-agg-pipeline`.

 .. note::